S3-working-group/s3-practical-guide/docs/all.md

 **In support of continuous flow of value, move decision making close to where value is created, and align the flow of information accordingly.**

-**Flow of value**: Deliverables traveling through an organization towards customers or other stakeholders.
+**Flow of value:** Deliverables traveling through an organization towards customers or other stakeholders.

 Achieve and maintain alignment of flow through the continuous evolution of an organization's body of agreements: